 What is a Car Balloon Payment and How Does It Work?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

+A balloon payment on a car is a final, lump sum paid at the end of a loan’s term that is larger than the payments that came before it.
 An auto balloon loan might be a good fit for those looking for lower monthly payments similar to a car lease but with the rights of ownership.
-It can be a smart idea if you absolutely know you’ll have the ability to cover the balloon payment.
-It’s a risky idea if you don’t have a plan for plunking down that large amount.
+It can be a smart idea if you absolutely know you’ll be able to cover the balloon payment, but it can be risky if you don’t have a plan for paying such a large amount.

-|Number of Payments||35 plus final balloon payment||60|
+|Number of payments||35, plus final balloon payment||60|

 For example, in a 36-month loan, the balloon payment could be the 36th payment or the 37th payment after the full three-year term, depending on your contract.
 You may be able to find a longer or shorter term.

-Lower monthly payments are the biggest advantage of balloon loans, but that doesn’t mean you’re paying less overall — it’s simply a different way to structure the loan.
+Lower monthly payments are the biggest advantage of balloon loans, but that doesn’t mean you’re paying less overall; it’s simply a different way to structure the loan.